How do state and local soda taxes work?

 While no state currently taxes sweetened beverages, several localities levy what’s commonly referred to as a soda tax.
 Six local governments levy a per volume excise tax on drinks sweetened with sugar and one government levies a per volume tax on all sweetened drinks.

 No state currently has an excise tax on sugar-sweetened beverages.
-Instead, soda taxes are levied locally in Boulder, Colorado; Philadelphia, Pennsylvania; Seattle, Washington; and four California cities: Albany, Berkeley, Oakland, and San Francisco.
+Instead, soda taxes are levied locally in Boulder, Colorado; the District of Columbia; Philadelphia, Pennsylvania; Seattle, Washington; and four California cities: Albany, Berkeley, Oakland, and San Francisco.

 Except for the District of Columbia, these local soda taxes are based on a drink’s volume.
 Tax rates range from 1 cent per ounce in all four California jurisdictions to 2 cents per ounce in Boulder (table 1).
 For concentrates (i.e., fountain soda), the tax is typically applied to the maximum volume the syrup can produce.
 As with state alcohol taxes, distributors or wholesalers pay the tax when they deliver products to retailers.
 The expectation is that much or all of the tax on soda is then passed on to customers in the form of higher retail prices.
 The District of Columbia levies a special 8 percent sales tax on the retail purchases of soda.
 (The city’s general sales tax rate is 6 percent.)
 However, the DC Council is considering changing this to a per-ounce tax.

 Each jurisdiction exempts some beverages from its tax, including alcoholic beverages, milk, infant formula, and drinks for medical purposes (not including sports and energy drinks).
-The tax base in Philadelphia and the District of Columbia is notably larger than other jurisdictions’ because it includes any beverage with real or artificial sweeteners.
-As such, Philadelphia is the only jurisdiction that taxes diet sodas.
+The tax base in Philadelphia and the District of Columbia is notably larger than in other jurisdictions because they include any beverage with real or artificial sweeteners, and thus the tax applies to diet sodas.
 In the other six localities, a drink is only taxed if the sweetener adds calories.
 Further, some jurisdictions only tax drinks if the drink surpasses a calorie minimum (e.g., 2 calories per ounce in Berkeley).